Introduction

 Ethos is a first-of-its-kind FinTech platform for consumers and investors to align their spending with the causes they care about, including racial justice, workplace safety, climate change, LGBTQ equality, and more.

-Ethos lets you select the causes you care about and get personalized ratings of companies, brands, employers and investments, based on hundreds of credible sources.
+Ethos lets you select the causes you care about and get personalized ratings of companies, employers and investments, based on hundreds of credible sources.